RexDjere/LearnLinuxByDoing/README.md

 LFCS Objectives:
 Essential Commands (25%)
-  	Log into local & remote graphical and text mode consoles
+&emsp;Log into local & remote graphical and text mode consoles
   	Search for files
 	Evaluate and compare the basic file system features and options
 	Compare and manipulate file content